 - Food-related illness – such as food poising, caught by eating in the hotel dining room or restaurant.
 This could be through badly prepared food, unhygienic food preparation and serving areas, buffet food left out too long, etc.

 - Faulty or old furniture – such as chairs that break and cause a person to fall, or even beds that collapse and cause a back injury.

 - Faulty or badly maintained toom fittings – such as receiving an electric shock from a faulty light switch or scalding yourself due to an on-demand water heater failing to regulate water temperature properly.

-These are just some of the ways that a person can be injured while they are a resident in a hotel; there are many more.
+These are just some ways that a person can be injured while they are a resident in a hotel; there are many more.
 Give Accident Claims UK on the number at the bottom of this page and tell us how you were injured at your hotel, and we will tell you whether we believe you have a valid reason to make a compensation claim.

-We can see from the graph below that, although the work illness levels for accommodation and food services are lower than the all industry levels, the rate of workplace accidents is higher by a statistically significant amount.
+We can see from the graph below that, although the work illness levels for accommodation and food services are lower than all industry levels, the rate of workplace accidents is higher by a statistically significant amount.
 An estimated 10,000 of these injuries resulted in an absence over 3 days, according to the Health and Safety Executive.